bgrsquared/d3-react-squared/README.md

 Details?

 [See also here](http://bgrsquared.com/#dr2)
+(click on DR2 in top right navigation!)

 ## Documentation
 [--> See here](http://bgrsquared.com/#dr2)
+(click on DR2 in top right navigation!)

 The documentation is still somewhat basic.
 Definitely check out the examples in the repo!